MaxBo/Wiver/README.md

 wiver = WIVER(n_groups=3,
 			  n_zones=5,
 			  n_time_slices=3,
-			  n_savings_categories=10,
 			  n_modes=3,
 			  n_sectors=2)
 ```

-The input data is to be provided as a [xarray-Dataset](https://xarray.org) with the following Data variables:
+The input data can to be provided as a [xarray-Dataset](https://xarray.org) with the following Data variables:

 **Zones, Sectors, Modes, and Groups**